plentymarkets/docs-raw/plentyInterface/Order.md

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$orderId</td>
-        <td>The id of the order to be found.</td>
+        <td>The ID of the order</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$with</td>
-        <td>The relations to load in the Order instance, one of "address", "events", "dates", "relation", "reference", "comments".</td>
+        <td>The relations to load in the order instance, one of "address", "events", "dates", "relation", "reference", "comments".</td>
     </tr>
 </table>

 <pre>public <strong>createOrder</strong>(<a target="_blank" href="http://php.net/array">array</a> $data):<a href="order#order_models_order">Order</a>
 </pre>

-Create an order.
+Create an order

 ##### <strong>Parameters</strong>